loonghao/poe2-macro-buddy/README.md

 2. **Configure Macros**
    - Click "Add New Macro" to create a macro
+   - Select action type: Keyboard or Mouse
-   - Click on the visual keyboard to select target key
+   - For Keyboard: Click on the visual keyboard to select target key
+   - For Mouse: Click on the mouse diagram to select button (left/right/middle)
    - Click on function keys (F1-F12) to set hotkey
    - Adjust interval and variance with sliders
-   - Save configuration
+   - Configuration is **automatically saved** after 1 second of inactivity
+   - **Note**: Configuration editing is disabled while engine is running

 3. **Run Macros**
    - Click "Start Engine" to begin
    - Use hotkeys (F9, F10, etc.) to toggle individual macros
    - Monitor status in real-time
    - Click "Stop Engine" when done

+4. **Configuration Hot Reload**
+   - Any changes to `config.yaml` are automatically detected
+   - Configuration is reloaded without restarting the application
+   - Frontend UI updates automatically to reflect changes
+   - A toast notification appears when configuration is reloaded

 ### CLI Mode